babarrett/g80-9009/operations.md

 * The ' key shifted is "
 * The # key unshifted is \, and shifted is | << I should swap key caps for this.
 * The \ key unshifted is §, and shifted is ±
-* Reset button (not key) on the back of the keyboard does a power off/on cycle equivalent.
+* The reset button (not key)  on the back of the keyboard acts like a temporary power Off/On cycle.

 Keys that do **not** operate in Keyboard mode: